seedsofalternative/seedsofalternative.github.io/_posts/2024-10-26-how-to-balance-dopamine-levels.md

 Layering many dopamine triggers—such as combining energy drinks, music, and physical workout can help motivate us to work towards a goal.
 However, it can numb our dopamine response, ultimately undermining our long-term motivation.

 Dopamine is said to have a “history” : the level of dopamine in our system now depends on past peaks and baseline levels.
-When we have multiple dopamine peaks, by riding a roller coaster followed by watching a movie, for example, the peak from the roller coaster would likely be considerable, and the movie that follows would seem boring as a result.
+Experiencing multiple dopamine peaks consecutively can affect our response negatively.
+For example, after riding a roller coaster followed by watching a movie, the peak from the roller coaster would likely be considerable, and the movie that follows would seem boring as a result.

 ![brain]({{ site.baseurl }}/assets/images/dopamine/brain.webp)

+<br/><br/><br/><br/>

 ---